crx/lassiter-maintenance/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Lassiter Maintenance Solutions
-image: /img/home-jumbotron.jpg
+image: /img/matthew-fullres.jpg
-heading: Great coffee with a conscience
-subheading: Support sustainable farming while enjoying a cup
+heading: How it works
+subheading: 'Rockport, TX'
 mainpitch:
-  title: Why Kaldi
+  title: Our Services
-  description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+  description: Don't settle for just anyone.
+Go for My Maintenance Man!
 description: >-
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
+  Kaldi is the penultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.